lorenzt8aurelius/tapandtrack/README.md

 # TapAndTrack - QR-Based Attendance Tracking System

 A complete full-stack application for tracking student attendance using QR codes.
-Built with .NET 8 (C#) backend, React frontend, and Supabase database.
+Built with a React frontend and a serverless Supabase backend (Edge Functions + Database).

 ## 🎯 Features